rafal-r/airr-react/README.md

 *   rapidly designing prototypes showing your ideas,
 *   creating responsive apps that will handle mobile and desktop rendering.

-Create unique apps with minimal or none overwrites upon choosen library styles and structures and keep your DOM tree simple.
-Core elements are allready defined and working and the rest is up to you.

 To check all main features go and see demonstration app:
 **[Mobile Demo App](http://react.airr.pl)**